 Women have observed that they have deeper, undisturbed sleep after masturbation.

 How on earth do you start your sexual journey without any prior experience?
 A good place to start would be masturbation.
 You start to understand your preferences and your likes and dislikes.

 Self-pleasure is a way to learn and understand the way your body works.
 It can even help with building physical and sexual intimacy with your partner as you learn you can effectively communicate your wants and boundaries.

 During menstruation, women tend to experience abdominal cramps, which are pretty painful, and sometimes masturbating during your periods can help relieve that stress.
-You might feel grossed out at first, but a quick clean-up afterwards is all that’s needed.
+You might feel grossed out at first, but a quick clean-up afterward is all that’s needed.

 Does female masturbation cause hormonal imbalance?

 But you might be thinking, “Wait, aren’t there hormones released and changes that take place during female orgasm?”
-Yes, their hormones release like dopamine, serotonin, and oxytocin, and guess what?
+Yes, their hormones release dopamine, serotonin, and oxytocin, and guess what?
 Even testosterone (small amounts are normally present in female bodies.
 It is totally natural.

 These hormonal changes are definitely minimal and short-lived,, and they pretty much settle down to the normal rate after masturbation.

 The common belief that masturbation causes acne is a total myth.
 Acne or pimples appear due to either hormonal imbalance or excessive sebum production.

 Now you might be confused, but think about this Most people tend to get acne during puberty, and some of them might indulge in masturbation.
 We as a society have correlated the two and believe that masturbation causes acne but there is no scientific reason to back it.